-The agency has two Adoption Panels which meet monthly as required.
+The Adoption Panel meets monthly as required.
 Membership of the Adoption Panel Central List is coterminous with Caritas Care Fostering Panel.
-Members are subject to DBS checks and required to sign a 'Statement of Confidentiality'.
+Members are subject to DBS checks and required to sign a 'Statement of Confidentiality' and Panel Agreement form.
 The Panel membership comprises people with complementary experience within the professional arena of child care and lay members with relevant personal life experience.
-Medical and Legal advisors are also appointed and effectively serve the Panel.
+Medical and Legal advisors are also appointed and effectively advise the Panel.